infrawatch/feature-verification-tests/roles/qe_common/README.md

 qe_common
 =========

-The tests in this role are not specific to any one functional area.
+The tests in this role are not specific to any one functional area but are an aggregate of common tests that can be used in all OSP 18.0/OCP jobs.

 Requirements
 ------------